cosmos/cosmos-sdk/x/staking/spec/01_state.md

 ConsensusPower is validator.Tokens/10^6 by default.
 Note that all validators where `Jailed` is true are not stored within this index.

-`ValidatorsByUnbondingIndex` is an additional index that enables lookups for validators by the unbonding IDs corresponding to their current unbonding.
+`ValidatorsByUnbondingId` is an additional index that enables lookups for validators by the unbonding IDs corresponding to their current unbonding.

 `LastValidatorsPower` is a special index that provides a historical list of the